»

 ^Top

-link or the one located at the top of this screen.
+from the "Sign Up" button located at the top

 ^Top

-This invoice will be for the transportation of
+invoice will be for the transportation of the electricity

 National Fuel will no longer be billing you.